gradle/gradle/subprojects/docs/src/docs/release/notes.md

 }
 ```

-The standalone script compilation is also now configured to skip the pre-release check in order to allow referencing Kotlin code compiled with more recent Kotlin language versions on a best-effort basis.
+The standalone script compilation is also configured to skip the pre-release check to allow referencing Kotlin code compiled with more recent Kotlin language versions on a best-effort basis.

 ##### Published with proper licensing information